marlonbarrios/cognitive_drift/README.md

 That was where she met her first girlfriend.

 They sat next to each other in a literature-and-futures class, both pretending not to be nervous.
-Her girlfriend — she still couldn’t say the word without feeling the ghost of a smile — had hair always half tied, half falling, and the habit of underlining sentences as if she were trying to rescue them.
+Her girlfriend — she still couldn’t say the word without feeling the ghost of a smile — had her blond hair always half tied, half falling, and the habit of underlining sentences as if she were trying to rescue them.

 It was she who pressed Butler into Erica’s hands.